Here at the Master Locksmiths Association, we are going to focus on security advice for your Doors and Windows on your home.

 It’s worth checking your insurance requirements as they may well specify that all accessible windows have to be fitted with a locking security device.

 Devices which stop a window from being fully opened – are more of a safety item rather than a security one.

 Window restrictors stop people from falling out of windows and don’t provide the level of security required to stop somebody from using a window to gain entry.

 Window Grilles and Bars

-Where extra window security is required you can may want to consider fitting additional security devices such as grilles or bars.
-These will stop intruders gaining access even if they manage to open the window.
+Window grilles and bar stop intruders gaining access even if they manage to open the window.

 Reinforced Glass / Security Film

 Another alternative would be to reinforce the glass in the window or apply a security film as these will help defend against direct attacks on the glass.